For self-published authors, a mailing list is a bit like having insurance.

 It is, therefore, worth checking with your web hosting service to see if they offer a similar service.
 In my case, I discovered that my web host offers a service that is almost the same as Mailchimp, but at a fraction of the price once over the free limit.

 And no, I haven’t added a link to my subscribe page in this post.
-I’m sure you’ll find it if you’re interested, though.
+I’m sure you’ll find it in the footer if you’re interested, though.

 More reading: How To Promote Your Book Online In Three Easy Steps